Channel 13 (Israel): Ownership and management

 When the channel began broadcasting, on 1 November 2017, it was controlled by the owners of Reshet Media - Ofer Family (51%), Strauss Investments (16%) and Endemol (33%), and the Channel’s CEO was Avi Zvi.

-Following the Reshet-Channel 10 merger, the shareholding composition for the channel changed as of 16 January 2019, as follows: Len Blavatnik held approximately 52%, Udi Recanati (through Naftali Investments) held approximately 9% and Nadav Topolsky held approximately 7% of the shares.
+Following the Reshet-Channel 10 merger, the shareholding composition for the channel changed as of 16 January 2019, as follows: Sir Len Blavatnik held approximately 52%, Udi Recanati (through Naftali Investments) held approximately 9% and Nadav Topolsky held approximately 7% of the shares.
 Jointly the three held 68% as RGE.
 Of the Reshet shareholders, Udi Angel held approximately 16%, Endemol held approximately 11% and Michael Strauss held approximately 5%.

 In June 2020, negotiations began with other parties in an attempt to form a partnership which would absorb Blavatnik’s share of the company.

 In early 2021, discussions began with Discovery Group and an agreement was reached and approved in July 2021.
-The channel’s new shareholding structure is: ~52% Len Blavatnik’s Access, 21% Discovery, 13.5% Nadav Topolsky, 8% Udi Angel and 5.5% Strauss Family.
+The channel’s new shareholding structure is: ~52% Sir Len Blavatnik’s Access, 21% Discovery, 13.5% Nadav Topolsky, 8% Udi Angel and 5.5% Strauss Family.
 In practice, Discovery replaced Endemol and Recanati, which held shares in the Channel.

 The current CEO is Yoram Altman Eldar and the CEO of the News Company is Aviram Elad.